Junkhouse

-Junkhouse was a Canadian rock band, formed during 1989 in Hamilton, Ontario.
+Junkhouse is a Canadian rock band formed in Hamilton, Ontario in 1989.
 They released three albums during the 1990s, which spawned numerous charting singles in Canada.
-They initially disbanded in 1998, and reformed for various one-off shows afterwards.
+They initially disbanded in 1998, and have performed occasional shows afterwards.

 History

-Formed in 1989 in Hamilton, Ontario, the band consisted of vocalist and guitarist Tom Wilson, guitarist Dan Achen, bassist Russ Wilson, and drummer Ray Farrugia (despite their shared surname, Tom and Russ Wilson are not related).
+Formed in 1989 in Hamilton, Ontario, the band consisted of vocalist and guitarist Tom Wilson, guitarist Dan Achen, bassist Russ Wilson (no relation to Tom), and drummer Ray Farrugia.

 The band got its first widespread exposure opening for Crash Vegas on that band's tour to support their debut album, Red Earth.
 Crash Vegas member Colin Cripps was one of Junkhouse's early mentors and supporters.
-In 1993, the band signed to Sony Records, and released a Sony Music publishing demo Here Lies Happiness, which was a collection of their early recordings.
+In 1993, the band signed to Sony Music, and released a Sony Music publishing demo Here Lies Happiness, which was a collection of their early recordings.
 The band was then moved to Sony's Epic Records division.
-In September 1993 they released their official debut, Strays, and promoted the album by touring as an opening act for The Waltons and Soul Asylum.
+In September 1993, they released their official debut, Strays, and promoted the album by touring as an opening act for The Waltons and Soul Asylum.
 That album was produced by Malcolm Burn, and produced radio hits for the band with "Out of My Head", "Praying for the Rain", and "Big Brown Turtle" all charting on RPM's Top Singles chart.
 The band was also featured on the soundtrack to the television show Due South.
-Their cover of the song "Oh, What a Feeling" is on the first of the two soundtracks from the Paul Haggis show.
+Their cover of the song "Oh, What a Feeling" is the first track on the second of the two soundtrack albums from the Paul Haggis show.
+"Gimme the Love" did reach #1 on RPM's CanCon chart, October 3, 1994.

 In 1995, they released their second album Birthday Boy, which included a duet with Sarah McLachlan on the song "Burned Out Car".
-The lead single "Be Someone" had peaked at #17 on RPM's Top Singles chart, their highest position on the chart.
+The lead single "Be Someone" peaked at #17 on RPM's Top Singles chart, their highest position on the chart.
 Bassist Russ Wilson left the band in 1996, and was replaced by Grant Marshall.
 In 1997, Colin Cripps joined the band after the dissolution of Crash Vegas.
 He played as the second guitarist and also keyboardist.